Epicweb-Optimizely/Epicweb.Optimizely.AIAssistant/faq.md

 **The FAQ is currently undergoing continuous updates**

 ## How does it work?
-The AI Assistant offers automated **suggestions** and alternative wording for your text, while also providing **translation** capabilities for texts and properties on pages and blocks.
+In short, the AI Assistant offers automated **suggestions** and alternative wording for your text, while also providing **translation** capabilities for texts and properties on pages and blocks.

 Additionally, you can command the AI Assistant by initiating the text with the symbol "#"